ICCCIVY/Portfolio/README.md

 ```
 sudo systemctl restart caddy
 ```
-### Step 6 Set Up Gunicorn (WSGI Server)
+### Step 6 Set Up `Gunicorn` (WSGI Server)
-Flask’s built-in server (flask run) is meant for development and cannot handle concurrent requests efficiently.
+Flask’s built-in server (`flask run`) is meant for development and cannot handle concurrent requests efficiently.
 Gunicorn is a production-ready WSGI server that allows multiple users to access the site at once.

 1. Run Gunicorn Manually (For Testing)
 ```
 gunicorn -w 4 -b 0.0.0.0:5000 app:app
 ```
-2. Set Up Gunicorn as a Systemd Service
+2. Set Up `Gunicorn` as a Systemd Service

+`Gunicorn` is running as a systemd service, which means it will automatically start Flask and keep it running in the background.

 ```
 sudo nano /etc/systemd/system/gunicorn.service